 The output will be:

-If it was not sure, that Log Data was set, then using macro Log_Retrieve as shown above, allows to do checks on the object returned, because it is declared as a local variable.
+If it was not sure, that Log Data was set, then using macro Log_Retrieve as shown above, allows doing checks on the object returned, because it is declared as a local variable.
 When you are sure, that the retrieval returns an object of the type you expect, then the retrieval of the data can also be inlined.
 In this case, macro LOG_LOX should be used to name the right debug Lox:

 In complex projects it might get a little confusing to keep track about the Loggers and their Verbosity, Scope Domains, Prefix Logables and Log Data set.